TravRam/Wifi_Flux/README.md

  -and passkey provided.

  -I was not able to fully develop the application in the Flux architecture because of the simplicity of the application, I did not see an
- -obvious way to implement the Flux architecture without greatly exagerating the complexity of the application due to it's simplicity.
+ -obvious way to implement the Flux architecture without greatly exaggerating the complexity of the application due to it's simplicity.

  -If there is a better way to implement this please let me know and if you have any examples please share them, I am very interested and would love to learn more about that implementation.